Hana Goda

-Hana Ayman Hussin Mohamed Goda (born 12 December 2007) is an Egyptian table tennis player who is currently world rank number 28 in ITTF.
-She is African number 2 table tennis player.
+Hana Ayman Hussin Mohamed Goda (born 12 December 2007) is an Egyptian table tennis player, currently ranked 20th in the ITTF women's rankings, and the highest-rated woman in Africa.

-In May 2022 she became the youngest player who won ITTF Africa Cup event when she was 14 years and 7 months old.
+In May 2022, she became the youngest player to win the ITTF Africa Cup, when she was 14 years and 7 months old.

 Goda competed for Egypt at the 2024 Summer Olympics.